-The most important thing for us is to help resolve your concerns as quickly and easily as possible.
-We'll do all we can to resolve your complaint by the end of the next business day.
-However, if we can't do this, we'll contact you within five working days to acknowledge your complaint and explain the next steps.
+We hope you're happy with the service you've received so far and that this continues.
+However, if you do have a complaint about our services, the most important thing for us is to help you resolve this as quickly and easily as possible.
+We'll do all we can to address your concerns when they are first raised to us, but if we can't do this, we'll contact you within five working days to acknowledge your complaint and explain the next steps.

 Letting us know you're unhappy with our service gives us the opportunity to put things right for you and improve our service for everybody.

-No matter how you decide to communicate your concerns, we'll listen.
+No matter how you decide to communicate your concerns, we'll listen